Skip to content

 What makes the protocol efficient?

-Our difference from the "big players" is the pricing and the fact that, despite the size of the user, the inference is being distributed equally.
+What differentiates Gonka from the "big players" is its pricing and the fact that, despite the Host's size, the inference is distributed equally.
 To learn more, please review the Whitepaper.

 How does the network operate?